XueshunLin/Tensorflow-Multi-Variate-Time-Series-Analysis/README.md

 ## Project Overview

-This project depict a sub-system of a Smart Hybrid Quantum Task Scheduler, appear in the right half image of the system structure below
+This project depict a sub anomaly detection system of a Smart Hybrid Quantum Task Scheduler, appear in the right half image of the system structure below
 ![image-structure](https://github.com/Yagami11111/Tensorflow-Muti-Variate-Time-Series-Analysis/blob/main/pictures/structure.png)

 This repository contains a TensorFlow project focused on time series anomaly detection and forecasting to enhance the availability of quantum computers.
 It includes phases such as data loading, preprocessing, anomaly detection, and forecasting using various models.
 The goal is to create accurate models for detecting anomalies in IoT sensor data and forecasting future values, ultimately developing a forecasting-boosted anomaly detection system.
 Training and deploying process described in the graphs below.
 ![image-structure](https://github.com/Yagami11111/Tensorflow-Muti-Variate-Time-Series-Analysis/blob/main/pictures/training.png)
 ![image-structure](https://github.com/Yagami11111/Tensorflow-Muti-Variate-Time-Series-Analysis/blob/main/pictures/deploying.jpg)